 And Finally, there is always more to these tours than JUST Snorkeling.
 The Boat trip itself is always an enjoyable experience.
-It could be a Sailing boat and Power Boat or just a fun Party boat with Open bar.
-Whatever the Experience its always nearly as fun if not more than the actual Snorkeling.
+It could be a Sailing boat and Power Boat or just a fun Party boat with an Open bar.
+Whatever the Experience it’s always nearly as fun if not more than the actual Snorkeling.
 We have No need to pay for Snorkeling trips anymore but still do and always have a great time.

 While Technically not on Maui Just off the coast of Wailea is the Partially Sunken Islet of Molokini.
-This is a collapsed Volcanic Crater that now forms a partially eclipsed moon shaped islet.
+This is a collapsed Volcanic Crater that now forms a partially eclipsed moon-shaped islet.
 The inside of the crater is still partially sheltered from the ocean swells and hosts a phenomenally Pristine Coral Reef.

 Flushed daily by fresh Pacific Ocean water the Visibility here is breathtaking.
-Marine life is varied and abundant, Coral Growth healthy and widespread.
+Marine life is varied and abundant, Coral Growth is healthy and widespread.
 It really is a wonderful place to snorkel.
 Getting there is more of an issue, however, it’s quite a swim* Fortunately there are a whole host of Boat Charters that will take out to the Crater, feed you, allow you plenty of time in the water and then provide drinks and dessert afterward.

 These Trips are Hugely popular and with good reason.
 They are great fun and get you out to a truly unique location that, does have some of the best snorkeling in the world.
 A big boast, but it really is good out there.
-However there are a lot of operators out there and some are better than others, and some just different.
+However there are a lot of operators out there and some are better than others, and some are just different.
 A good trip to Molokini is fantastic, a poor one a bit of a wasted tourist trap.